 Before long, the first Harvey House Restaurant opened in the Topeka, Kansas Santa Fe Depot Station in 1876.
 Leasing the lunch counter at the depot, Harvey’s business focused on cleanliness, service, reasonable prices, and good food.
 It was an immediate success.
 Impressed with his work, the Atchison, Topeka & Santa Fe soon turned over control of food service along the rail line.
 The Harvey Houses became the first chain restaurants, with the Topeka depot becoming the training base for the new chain along the Santa Fe Route.

-In the 1890’s, the Santa Fe Railway began including dining cars on some of its trains with Harvey getting the contact for the food service.
+In the 1890s, the Santa Fe Railway began including dining cars on some of its trains with Harvey getting the contract for the food service.

 In the southwest, Fred Harvey hired architect Mary Colter to design influential landmark hotels in Santa Fe, and Gallup, New Mexico, Winslow, Arizona, at the South Rim and at the bottom of the Grand Canyon.
 The rugged, landscape-integrated design principles of Colter’s work influenced a generation of subsequent western American architecture.

 Mr. Harvey continued to improve his service until his death in 1901, at which time his sons took over the company.
 When the last of them died in the 1930s, the company left Harvey control but continued to operate.

 After World War I when people began to travel in automobiles, the company began a gradual decline.
 However, once again they adapted, moving away from full reliance on train passengers.
 Soon they began to package motor trips of the southwest, including tours of Indian villages and Grand Canyon.

 During the depression, the Harvey Company suffered along with the rest of the nation, as no one could afford to travel.
 However, the trend was reversed with the commencement of World War II.
 Suddenly the trains were filled with troops and the Harvey Houses began to feed.